ArjTheProgrammer/documentation/fullstackopen/express-setup.md

-# Express.js Setup Guide
+# Express.js Backend Setup Guide

-This guide covers setting up a basic Express.js server, following the Full Stack Open course methodology.
+Complete setup guide for a Full Stack Open Express.js backend with authentication, database integration, and all necessary configurations.

-## Initial Project Setup
+## Project Initialization

-Create a new directory for your backend application and initialize it:
+Create a new directory and initialize the project:

 ```bash
 mkdir notes-backend